 Christopher R. Cederroth received his Ph.D. degree in 2009 from the University of Geneva, Switzerland.
 In the laboratory of Prof. Serge Nef, he investigated the molecular mechanisms of endocrine disruption by xenoestrogens on sexual development, reproduction and metabolism.
-His Ph.D. work was awarded the Denber-Pinard Prize from the University of Geneva and led to the creation of a start-up company in the medical food sector, named Amazentis S.A.
+His Ph.D. work was awarded both the national Endocrinology Prize and the Denber-Pinard Prize and led to the creation of a start-up company in the medical food sector, named Amazentis S.A.

-In 2009, he moved to New York City as a Swiss National Foundation Advanced Fellow to initiate at the Rockefeller University in the laboratory of Prof. A. James Hudspeth a study aimed at bringing tinnitus research to mice
+In 2009, he moved to New York City as a Swiss National Foundation Advanced Fellow, and joined the laboratory of Prof. A. James Hudspeth at the Rockefeller University to initiate a study aimed at bringing tinnitus research to mice.

-In 2012, thanks to the Wenner Gren Stiftelse and the Nicholson Postdoctoral Fellowship initiated by Torsten Wiesel to enhance collaborations between the Rockefeller University and Karolinska Institutet, he joined the laboratory of Prof. Barbara Canlon at the Karolinska Institutet to work on the circadian influence on hearing sensitivity.
+In 2012, thanks to the Wenner Gren Stiftelse and the Nicholson Postdoctoral Fellowship, he joined the laboratory of Prof. Barbara Canlon at the Karolinska Institutet to investigate the relationship between the circadian system and auditory sensitivity.

-Dr. Cederroth is now developing an independent axis of research focusing on tinnitus.
-More precisely, he aims at identifying new factors implicated in acute and chronic tinnitus using a new mouse model and to evaluate the use of an new technology to objectively assess tinnitus in humans.
+Dr. Cederroth has now developed an independent translational axis of research focusing on tinnitus.
+More precisely, he aims at identifying factors implicated in tinnitus development in animals in humans, and to develop new objective measures of tinnitus.

 - 2003, Bachelors Degree (Biological Sciences), University of Geneva, Switzerland